biocore-ntnu/kerneltree/README.md

-(*This project is likely superseded by https://github.com/endrebak/ncls*)
+# (*This project is superseded by https://github.com/endrebak/ncls as it is much, much faster.
+This library is therefore not getting anymore love from me.*)

 # kerneltree